gupta121nancy-code/Induction-/README.md

 # Day 3: _About Universal Human Values and Github_
    We all CSE n IT students again assembled In Auditorium for another interactive sessions with Inspiring and Honourable Characters.
 There, _Dr.
 Priya Darshni Madam_ introduce about _Universal Human Values_ which really means in our life.
 She actually taught that _"Happiness is our Goal of Life"_ and it is our main motive to achieve.
 Then Our Seniors acknowledged us about Github.

 It is true that-
-    _"
+    _"Whose Goal is Happiness remains Happy all Life."_
 # Day 4
    In Morning, We had an interactive lectures with our Professors.
 First was our _English Lecture_ with _Prof.
 Nisha_, an attractive character.
-Tgere we introduce ouself turn wise in front of all and it such an amazing lesson for me.
+There we introduce ouself turn wise in front of all and it such an amazing lesson for me.
 After that we intract with _Dr.
 Rajvir Kaur_ for _Chemistry Lecture_ and she is also honoured one.
 She taught that Chemistry is as easy as we take interest in that.
 Then we had an another session with _Dr.
 Priya Darshni Madam_ in Auditorium.
 It was really a fun filled and learning day for me.

 # Day 5
   I attended the lectures which was full of knowledge on this day.
 First lecture was _Maths_ which was lectured by _Prof.
 Sandeep Kaur_.
 Then our seniors gave lecture about _P2P_ which is about programming.
 After that third lecture was about _BEEE_  by _Prof.
 Sukhpal Singh_ and our lectures end.
 Then I explored the College Campus with my new friend and it was almost fun.